get-convex/llama-farm-chat/README.md

 the normal commands `npm run dev` will work.
 To run other Convex commands, swap `npx` for `just`: e.g. `just convex run ...` instead of `npx convex run ...`.

+The Justfile has some smart logic to switch between the local backend and cloud based on whether your VITE_CONVEX_URL is pointing to a cloud address, so you can just comment/uncomment those to switch back and forth.

 ### Revoking API keys

 - You can see API keys by going to the [Convex dashboard](https://dashboard.convex.dev/)